 - a.
 Explain Internet protocols and Internet addressing fundamentals. - b.
 Understand the Open Systems Interconnection (OSI) Model. - c.
 Comprehend various networking protocols and their forensic relevance. - d.
-Understand fundamental concepts and principals of Windows domains. - e.
+Understand fundamental concepts and principles of Windows domains. - e.
 Ability to give investigative considerations when conducting an investigation involving a network.

-II.
+ii.
 Log Analysis

 - a.
 Understand network and host sources for log evidence. - b.
 Ability to recognize log formats and content, and anticipate the relevant log evidence related to each log type and source. - c.
-Indentify different tools to collect and analyze log files. - d.
+Identify different tools to collect and analyze log files. - d.
 Demonstrate the ability to use various software tools to perform log analysis.

-III.
+iii.
 Remote Drive Imaging

 - a.
-Gain knowledge of remote imaging processes - b.
-Practice obtaining drive images across a network.
+Understanding of remote imaging processes - b.
+Ability to obtain drive images across a network.

-IV.
+iv.
 Network Assessment

 - a.
-Be able to perform network-based analysis. - b.
-Gain proficiency at remotely analysing hosts using host-based agents.
+Ability to perform network-based analysis. - b.
+Understanding of remotely analyzing hosts using host-based agents.

-V. Windows Host Analysis
+v.
+Windows Host Analysis

 - a.
 Understand the types of Windows artifacts resulting from malware infections and intrusions. - b.
-Perform registry, event log and file system analysis for malware and intrusion artifacts.
+Ability to perform registry, event log and file system analysis for malware and intrusion artifacts.

-VI.
+vi.
 Linux Host Analysis

 - a.
 Understand the common Linux folder structures and settings. - b.
 Understand the types of Linux artifacts resulting from malware infections and intrusions. - c.
-Perform analysis of Linux images for malware and intrusion artifacts.
+Ability to perform analysis of Linux images for malware and intrusion artifacts.

-VII.
+vii.
 RAM Capture and Analysis Concepts

 - a.
-Understand methods for live memory acquisition and analysis. - b.
-Be able to conduct RAM analysis to Identify what processes were running on a Windows machine during the acquisition of memory. - c.
-Be able to conduct RAM analysis to Identify what network information is available in RAM and how to correlate connections to a running process. - d.
-Be able to conduct RAM analysis to locate and extract operating system files available in RAM. - e.
-Understand how to extract data from an acquired memory capture.
+Understanding the methods for live memory acquisition and analysis. - b.
+Ability to conduct RAM analysis to Identify what processes were running on a Windows machine during the acquisition of memory. - c.
+Ability to conduct RAM analysis to Identify what network information is available in RAM and how to correlate connections to a running process. - d.
+Ability to conduct RAM analysis to locate and extract operating system files available in RAM. - e.
+Understanding of how to extract data from an acquired memory capture.

-VIII.
+viii.
 Malware Analysis Concepts

 - a.
 Understand different types of malware and how they function. - b.
-Develop knowledge of malware analysis methods. - c.
-Gain experience with dynamic malware analysis, including execution of Windows malware under controlled circumstances to obtain information on malware actions and capabilities.
+Knowledge of malware analysis methods. - c.
+Understanding of dynamic malware analysis, including ability to execute Windows malware under controlled circumstances to obtain information on malware actions and capabilities.